Archive for the 'Funding' Category

 Videocast: Interview with Seatwave

-This week tbites interviewed Joe Cohen, CEO of UK startup Seatwave, the fan-to-fan ticket exchange.
+Click To Play This week tbites interviewed Joe Cohen, CEO of UK startup Seatwave, the fan-to-fan ticket exchange.
 You might think selling unwanted tickets to concerts and events is a market normally populated by ticket touts and those selling on eBay – and you'd be right.
 But Seatwave hopes to bring some order and safety to this market, estimated to be worth around £1bn a year in the UK alone.
-It has even given evidence to the Parliamentary Committee looking at ticket touting in the UK.
-This week it raised $8 million in Series B funding from Mangrove Capital Partners, Atlas Venture and Oliver Jung, one of Germany’s most successful early stage business angels.
-(Quicktime format)

 Aggregator.tv goes into administration